What is this $25.00 late fee and when is it imposed?

 the reimbursable method.
 The fee is a maximum $25.00 for any given

-quarter and is imposed when the abovementioned forms are not received by the
+quarter and is imposed when the abovementioned wage and tax information is not received by the

 Department of Labor on or before their due dates as listed below.